imander/w251/assignments/a3/README.md

 ## Building Images

-Each image can be build separately via a make target.
+Each image can be built separately via a make target.
 The `build-all` target will build all docker dependencies.
-Once images are build they should be pushed to the remote docker repository so that they can be pulled by edge devices and the cloud image processor.
+Once images are built they should be pushed to the remote docker repository so that they can be pulled by edge devices and the cloud image processor.

 A dockerhub account is required to push images.
 This step is only required if you plan on building your own images.
 Otherwise, keep the docker repository environment variable set to the default value to pull previously built images.